rust-lang/rfcs/text/0000-security-advisories.md

 ## Crates.io

-Similar to yanking, Crates.io should provide an API that allows Cargo to attach a "vulnerable" flag and, if that flag is set, a vulnerability report as detailed below.
+Similar to yanking, Crates.io should provide an API that allows a user of Cargo to attach an arbitrary amount of so-called security advisories to crates they own.

-Each version at Crates.io already has a corresponding webpage with an URL of the format `https://crates.io/crates/<crate>/<version>`.
-Such webpages should include a human-readable version of the vulnerability report, if any.
-The same applies to the URL `https://crates.io/crates/<crate>/`, where the latest version is displayed.
+Each advisory gets assigned an ID that is unique within the set of advisories for the affected crate.
+Every advisory should have a unique URL, for example `https://crates.io/crates/<crate>/advisory/<id>`, where `<id>` is the advisory's ID.
+On that URL a human-readable representation of the advisory should be stored.

+Other pages on Crates.io should link to those advisories prominently where appropriate.

 ## Cargo